 How Long Do truck Drivers Stay Away From Home?

 The reality of becoming a truck driver means there are sacrifices that will need to be made from the whole family.
-Often, they are on the road more than they are home.

 - Where you are located

 - The company you choose to work for

 But to give you an idea – on average an OTR truck driver might be away from their home for 2-3 weeks at a time.
 But let’s dig in a little deeper with some details.